-Like most plants, wheatgrass contains chlorophyll, amino acids, minerals, vitamins and enzymes.
-Claims about the health benefits of wheatgrass range from providing supplemental nutrition to having unique curative properties, but these claims have not been scientifically proven.
+Like most plants, it contains chlorophyll, amino acids, minerals, vitamins and enzymes.
+Claims about the health benefits of its range from providing supplemental nutrition to having unique curative properties, but these claims have not been scientifically proven.

 Its juice is often available at juice bars, and some people grow and juice their own in their homes.
 It is available fresh as produce, in tablets, frozen juice, and powder.
 It is also sold commercially as a spray, cream, gel, massage lotion, and liquid herbal supplement.